engarde-dev/engarde/README.md

 Data Scientists Against Dirty Data (DSADD)
 ==========================================

 A python package for defensive data analysis.
+(Name to be determined.)

 Dependencies
 ============